 At this point, many restaurateurs hire a menu designer or turn to menu templates to give them a starting point.
 It can take an hour, a day, or a week to go through different iterations, considering margins, spacing, fonts, and overall composition.
 You could create a simple menu like Red Feather did or a more complicated menu like Maudie's.
 Keep iterating, and don't be afraid to ask for help - from friends, family members, designers, and even existing customers - to find the best fit for your menu.

-So you've created a restaurant menu.
-Now, create a few more.
-And more.
-And more.
-Come up with a few design choices to share with your business partners, and vote on which you think is best for your restaurant brand.
+Come up with a few design choices to share with your business partners and staff, and vote on which you think is best for your restaurant brand.
 Your stakeholders will want to review the content - exactly how you're describing each menu item - as well as the prices and the cohesiveness of your brand.

 Go through the approval process, and select the menu that you're most excited about.
-You could even argue for the design you think will increase sales based on data from your restaurant menu software.
+You could even argue for the design you think will increase sales based on data from your restaurant point of sale.

 Finally, it's time to print your restaurant menu.
 But first - take a moment to proofread your menu and send it to someone who hasn't been staring at it for the past week.
 One misplaced comma or small typo could change your guests' perception of the restaurant.
 Don't skip this step, because if you do, you could waste a lot of money printing menus that will just end up in the trash.

 When you're ready to print, you could simply use Staples printing service to print on quality paper for cheap or use one of these restaurant menu printing services: